Tochinoumi Teruyoshi: Career

 Born in Inakadate, Minamitsugaru District, he made his professional debut in September 1955.
 He joined Kasugano stable, a prestigious stable that had previously produced yokozuna Tochigiyama and Tochinishiki.
 He initially fought under his birth name Hanada Shigehiro, changing the spelling of Shigehiro numerous times.
+In March 1957 he won the forth-division championship in a rare eight-way playoff.
 After about three years in the lower ranks he reached the second jūryō division in January 1959 and was promoted to the top makuuchi division in March 1960.
 After two make-koshi or losing scores he was demoted to jūryō but immediately won the second division championship with a 14–1 record and was promoted back.
 He then adopted the shikona Tochinoumi Teruyoshi in September 1960.

 He captured his first top division tournament championship in May 1962 at sekiwake rank and was promoted to ōzeki, alongside his stablemate Tochihikari.
 He won his second championship in November 1963 and followed up with a 13–2 record in January 1964.
 Although he only took third place in this tournament, behind Taihō on 15–0 and maegashira Kiyokuni on 14–1, he was promoted to sumo's highest rank of yokozuna, despite some doubts about his lack of weight.
 He was only able to win one further championship, in May 1964, and being severely restricted by a herniated disc in his lower back, posted a succession of bare majority 8–7 records in 1965.
 He recovered somewhat to post a 10–5 in September 1965, but then suffered a serious injury to a muscle in his right arm.
 He had expressed hope that he could fight until the age of 30, but after an injury-plagued 1966 he retired at the end of the year at the age of 28 years eight months, making him the youngest retired yokozuna ever.
 He often seemed to feel under pressure as a yokozuna, suffering from weight loss and lack of sleep.
 His winning percentage at the rank was just .596 (the worst ever after Maedayama and Mienoumi) with 102 wins and 69 losses (plus 84 absences).
 He gave away 33 kinboshi, 36 percent of all his yokozuna matches against maegashira.
 His overall makuuchi record was .635, with 310 wins, 184 losses and 104 absences.